 Drip Sanchez’s journey which led to the creation of his first album with Arnuma Records is one amazing story to tell.
-As you follow his new career in music, you will certainly learn much more regarding his amazing journey.
-If you are a lover of music and a lover of the process, you’ll certainty enjoy this read.
+As you follow his new career in music, you will certainly learn much more about his amazing journey.
+If you are a lover of music and a lover of the process, you’ll certainly enjoy this read.

 Story Behind The Album Cover

 We had the photo shoot scheduled and ready to go.
-I said to drip, hey my brother we can reschedule no problem at all.
-He then stated, “man we gotta get this done, it won’t take that long, let’s just get it done.”
-He left his mothers side for over two hours that night.
+I said to Drip, hey my brother we can reschedule no problem at all.
+He then stated, “Man we gotta get this done, it won’t take that long, let’s just get it done.”
+He left his mother’s side for over two hours that night.
 It was one of the most amazing photo shoots I’ve ever seen.
-I received the proofs to all of the images.
+I received the proofs of all of the images.
 When I saw this one, I was in awe and very sad at the same time.
 It’s very difficult for me to look at his face in this picture.
 I asked Drip about this photo.
-He was very excited but stated that he could barley look at it as well.
+He was very excited but stated that he could barely look at it as well.
 If you look deep, it’s so much pain & worry in this photo.

 Blood & Crown: The Real Meaning

-As we are aware, just about all of the record companies represent their artists by presenting them a charm or necklace.
+As we are aware, just about all of the record companies represent their artists by presenting them with a charm or necklace.
 At Arnuma Records we present high caliber & fully initiated recording artists a crown.
 Unlike most, we do not say this just to say it: “We are Gods.”
-The meaning and story behind the crown of each artist is specific to that artist.
-In Drip Sanchez’s case, the blood and the crown represents battle, struggle, aggression & creativity.
+The meaning and story behind the crown of each artist are specific to that artist.
+In Drip Sanchez’s case, the blood and the crown represent battle, struggle, aggression & creativity.

 As a result of privacy, I will not be able to provide the full personal details of the deeper meanings behind the crown of Drip Sanchez.
 This will fully be explained on his own accord if he wishes to do so.

 Being that Drip Sanchez is such a unique and diverse artist, we created a unique strategy behind this album.
-I can easily water this down and explain in corporate terms ;however, that’s not going to happen here.
-Therefore, Drip Sanchez’s album is about gang life, drugs, sex, fun and more fun.
+I can easily water this down and explain it in corporate terms; however, that’s not going to happen here.
+Therefore, Drip Sanchez’s album is about gang life, drugs, sex, fun, and more fun.
 Consequently, Drip Sanchez’s album is also about our brothers & sisters.
 Songs that will bring hope to our neighborhoods.
-Songs that will bring attention on issues such as fatherless boys and young women being abused.
+Songs that will bring attention to issues such as fatherless boys and young women being abused.
 In addition to that, each style of song is diverse.
-From NY style hip hop, down south bangers and smooth ass music you can vibe with, Drip Sanchez’s album is an absolute marvel.
+From NY-style hip hop, down south bangers, and smooth-ass music you can vibe with, Drip Sanchez’s album is an absolute marvel.

 Another very unique and interesting fact is the international sound and features of two very talented recording artists from London.
-Drip Sanchez plans on continuing being diverse and reaching out to hidden talent throughout the world on an international level.
+Drip Sanchez plans on continuing to be diverse and reaching out to hidden talent throughout the world on an international level.